The dazzlingly pink Lake Nakuru is one of the best places to be if you’ve never been on an African safari before.

 It’s convenient, charming, and completely packed with wildlife.
 Here’s a concise Lake Nakuru safari guide to get you ready for an adventure in this beautiful wilderness.

 What Makes Lake Nakuru Special?

-In fact, it’s one of very few East African national parks where all five can be seen in one place.
+In fact, it’s one of very few East African national parks where most of these famous animals can be seen in one place.
 Ngorongoro Crater Conservation Area is also home to rhinos but it’s very difficult to see leopards.
 Parks like the Serengeti and Masai Mara don’t offer rhino encounters (even if they claim to), but a wonderful specialism (the great wildebeest migration).

-You can also see the big five in private conservancies, especially those on the Laikipia Plateau.
+You can definitely see the big five in private conservancies, especially those on the Laikipia Plateau.
 However, conservancies are exclusive and expensive, whereas Lake Nakuru National Park is very affordable.

 Lake Nakuru is special because it’s one of very few national parks where a wide variety of big mammals can be encountered in a small space.
 And for that, it’s absolutely perfect for a first-time safari adventure.

 Why Lake Nakuru Isn’t the Best Park in East Africa

 Many of East Africa’s wildernesses are unfenced and contiguous, i.e. they border each other.
 For example in Tanzania, Tarangire borders Ngorongoro which borders the Serengeti, so animals can move freely between different parks.

 Lake Nakuru is standalone and fenced.
 Animals cannot move beyond the national park, nor can migratory mammals swell the park’s population.
 Flamingos migrate to the park from November to May, but of course they can fly, so they aren’t restricted by fences.